Daph1986/Postfly-business-card-creator/TESTING.md

 #### Preview file

-The following css code was used to set the preview to center:
+The following CSS code was used to set the preview to center:
 ```
 #center.row .col.s12 {
   float: none;